 Are the QBE Free Flight Bird Show and Seals for the Wild show still on?

-The QBE Free Flight Bird Show and Seals for the Wild shows are still running twice daily!
+The QBE Free Flight Bird Show and Seals for the Wild shows run twice daily!
 However, to keep you, our staff and our animals safe, we are carefully monitoring guest capacity in our theatres and only allowing a maximum of 250 guests per show.
 This allows for safe social distancing with seating 1.5m apart.

 Are there still keeper talks being held?